 John Gilbert (c1810-1845)

-John Gilbert (c1810-1845) was an English naturalist and explorer.
+John Gilbert was an English naturalist and explorer.
 Whilst working as a taxidermist for the Zoological Society of London he met the bird expert John Gould.
-Gould was planning a collecting trip to Australia to gather material for a publication entitled Birds of Australia and in 1838 he employed Gilbert to accompany him.
-They travelled extensively in Australia and also to Singapore and Timor.
-In 1844 Gilbert joined Ludwig Leichhardt’s expedition at Port Essington in Australia’s Northern Territory, an expedition that resulted in his death when he was killed by a flying spear near the Gulf of Carpentaria.
+Gould was planning a collecting trip to Australia to gather material for a book called Birds of Australia.
+Later, in 1838, he employed Gilbert to accompany him.

 View the specimens and a summary of Clemency’s research is available on Collections Explorer.